kkugosu/Uncertainty-Estimation/README.md

 # bayesian_neural_network

+we have to check some point

+# first. noise assumption

 in fitting problem, we don't have to use noise assumption, but in regression using noise assumption make problem tractable. so in bayesian neural network, we assume there is noise between output F and target Y.

+# second. parameter w to update

 prml 3.55